Send the link below via email or IMCopy

 Article: Reshoring Or Offshoring: U.S. Manufacturing Forecast 2015-2016

-Re-shoring is the reversal of offshore outsourcing, ie the transfer of business operations back to their countries of origin.
+, ie the transfer of business operations back to its country of origin.
 Re-shoring has become more popular as the cost-effectiveness of offshoring has declined for many European and American companies.

 Reasons for re-shoring: